Basic Guide to Corporate Income Taxes on Form 1120

 Form 1120 - U.S. Corporation Income Tax Return is the form used to report corporate income taxes to the IRS.
 Form 1120 is also used to report income for other business entities that have elected to be taxed as a corporation (an LLC that has filed an election to be taxed as a corporation, for example).
 Form 1120 is not used to file an income tax return for a Subchapter S Corporation; this business type files its business tax return on Form 1120-S.

 Information for Form 1120 - What You Need and Where to Get It

 Before you take the form to your tax preparer, you will need to know the information required to complete this form.
 The information in this article is a general outline of this form to get you started gathering information to file your corporate income tax return.
-Not all details are included, so be sure to review the form to make sure you can answer all questions asked and provide all required information.
+Not all details are included, and every business is unique, so be sure to review the Form 1120 to make sure you can answer all questions asked and provide all required information.

 Section 1 - Basic Information about Your Corporation